-If a previously unrecorded non-native invasive plant species (such as Indian balsam) is suspected on Site, an ecologist should be contacted (Appendix D).
+If a previously unrecorded non-native invasive plant species (such as Indian balsam) is suspected on Site, a suitably qualified ecologist should be contacted (Appendix D).
 If it is confirmed to be a non-native invasive plant species, advice should be sought from gov.uk.